Lepsius L: Ownership

 Ludwig Borchardt and Stadelmann have ascribed the pyramid to Menkauhor of the Fifth Dynasty of Egypt, though this identification is contested.
-Borchardt cites a royal decree issued by Pepi I of the Sixth Dynasty that was uncovered in the pyramid town of Sneferu's Red Pyramid and mentions Menkauhor's pyramid as supporting the assignment:
+They cite a royal decree issued by Pepi I of the Sixth Dynasty that was uncovered in the pyramid town of Sneferu's Red Pyramid and mentions Menkauhor's pyramid to support this assignment:

 Menkauhor is, however, also associated with the Headless Pyramid in Saqqara, another pyramid with contested ownership.
-This attribution is supported by Jean-Philippe Lauer and Jean Leclant because of the displacement of the causeway of Teti's pyramid; Vito Maragioglio and Celeste Rinaldi because of the manner of the construction of the Headless Pyramid's substructure; and Zahi Hawass based on the architectural style of the pyramid complex and the extensive use of quality materials typical of the era.
+This attribution is supported by Jean-Philippe Lauer and Jean Leclant because the displacement of the causeway of Teti's pyramid indicates that the Headless Pyramid was built earlier; Vito Maragioglio and Celeste Rinaldi because the manner of construction of the Headless Pyramid's substructure follows the Fifth Dynasty pattern; and Zahi Hawass because the architectural style of the pyramid complex and the extensive use of quality materials are typical of the era.

 Dieter Arnold after examining a re-used block from Amenemhat I's pyramid believed to originate from Menkauhor's pyramid determined that it originated from neither Lepsius XXIX nor Lepsius L and concluded that Menkauhor's pyramid was yet to be uncovered, probably in South Saqqara.